tradingview-pine-seeds/docs/guide/ui.md

 ## Symbol Search

-Symbol Search is the first entry point to access the data on the TradingView Chart.
+It is the first entry point to access the data on the TradingView Chart.

 The symbol name on the TradingView chart is uniquely determined by the Github parameters: